kallaway/100-days-of-code/log.md

 AM: Used my new Git skills to branch my Twitter bot so I could add to the canned response on a follow.
 Added random responses to twitter-bot

+I also had a look at starting again from scratch with Jekyll as I want some nice GitHub markdown and emoji's but I've somehow managed to override that theme and can't seem to get back to default

 **Thoughts**:

 **Up Next**: